vectordotdev/vector/STYLE.md

 Vector makes the distinction between configuration items that are essential to understand data pipelines and runtime flags that determine the details of the runtime behavior.
-The main configuration generally lives in a `vector.toml` file in the current directory or at `/etc/vector/vector.toml`.
+The main configuration generally lives in a file in the current directory or in `/etc/vector`.

 Examples of main configuration fields are source, transformation, and sink declaration, as well as information about where any disk buffers should be persisted.